Eishockey-Bundesliga: Aftermath

-The 1994–95 season saw all twelve Bundesliga clubs from 1993–94 compete in the DEL, with defending champions EC Hedos München folding halfway through.
+The 1994–95 season saw all twelve Bundesliga clubs from 1993 to 1994 compete in the DEL, with defending champions EC Hedos München folding halfway through.
 Apart from the twelve, six 2nd Bundesliga teams were also admitted to the league, the Augsburger EV, ESC Frankfurt, EC Hannover, EC Kassel, EHC 80 Nürnberg and ES Weißwasser.
 The 2nd Bundesliga, like the Bundesliga, was disbanded.
 Behind the formation of the DEL stood the financial risk clubs were taking to survive in the Bundesliga, as a drop inevitably meant a massive financial loss.
 It was decided that this could only be addressed by forming a league like the National Hockey League where clubs were safe from relegation and therefore financially more stable.

 In the 1998–99 season, a national league was reintroduced by the DEB which carried the name Bundesliga for a season.
 The following year, the DEL reached an agreement with the DEB, allowing the former to use the name Bundesliga while the DEB league was branded the 2nd Bundesliga.

 Bundesliga champions

-The league champions, championship winning coaches and top scorers from the establishment of the league in 1958-59 to its disbanding in 1994:
+The league champions, championship winning coaches and top scorers from the establishment of the league in 1958–59 to its disbanding in 1994: